Richard Rankin: Television

 Series twenty of ITV's long-running crime drama Midsomer Murders, which premiered in the United States in 2018 prior to its release in the UK, featured Rankin in episode four as rugby star Danny Wickham.
 In 2019 Rankin starred in series two of BBC One's drama Trust Me as neurologist Dr. Alex Kiernan.
 The second series, which began filming in Glasgow, Scotland in September 2018, featured a complete recasting from series one, with Rankin joining Alfred Enoch, Ashley Jensen, and John Hannah in the medical thriller.

 In July 2020, Rankin starred in an episode of the National Theatre of Scotland/BBC Scotland's Scenes for Survival, a series of short theatrical productions that were filmed in quarantine, which was created in response to a worldwide outbreak of COVID-19.
 The episode, entitled The Longest Summer, features Rankin as a man remembering his childhood summers and includes a title song written by Noisemaker and performed by Rankin.
 The song was later released as a single to raise funds for the Scenes for Survival Hardship Fund, which assists artists hardest hit by the pandemic.

+In June 2025, Rankin was reported to have joined the cast of the second series of The Forsytes, an adaptation of John Galsworthy’s The Forsyte Saga.

-In 2023 it was revealed that Rankin had been cast in the lead role of Detective Constable John Rebus, in a rebooted series based on the crime novels of author Ian Rankin.
+In 2023 it was revealed that Rankin had been cast in the lead role of Detective Sergeant John Rebus, in a rebooted series based on the crime novels of author Ian Rankin, called Rebus.

+A second series was officially confirmed by the BBC in July 2025.

 Film

 Rankin starred in his first film role with 2011's short Dead Ringer, directed by Carter Ferguson.
 Conceived, written, and filmed in a forty-eight hour period, the film won several awards, including Best Director and Best Actor for Rankin, at the Glasgow 48 Hour Film Project.
 He would go on to star in an ultra low-budget horror film, House of Him, which was released during the Glasgow Film Festival, in February 2014.
 The film had a budget of approximately £900 and starred many of his Burnistoun colleagues, including Kirsty Strain and Louise Stewart.
 The next year Rankin was cast in John Well's film Burnt, alongside Bradley Cooper.
 Returning to short films in 2016, Rankin starred as Vance in Chloë Wicks' The Wyrd, the story of a young couple in seventh century pagan England dealing with the introduction of Christianity.
-It was announced in 2021 that Rankin would star in the short film Hello, Muscles, alongside Game of Thrones alumni Kate Dickie, as part of a campaign to raise awareness for young carers (caregivers).
+It was announced in 2021 that Rankin would star in the short film Hello, Muscles, alongside Game of Thrones alumna Kate Dickie, as part of a campaign to raise awareness for young carers (caregivers).